Place des Arts

 About the Project

-The Place des arts project is led by the Regroupement des organismes culturels de Sudbury (ROCS), a group made up of seven local Francophone arts organizations.
-These are: Carrefour francophone de Sudbury, Centre franco-ontarien de folklore, Théâtre du Nouvel-Ontario, Concerts La Nuits sur l’étang, Éditions Prise de parole, Galerie du Nouvel-Ontario, and Salon du livre du Grand Sudbury.
+The Place des Arts project is led by seven local Francophone arts organizations : Carrefour francophone de Sudbury, Centre franco-ontarien de folklore, Théâtre du Nouvel-Ontario, Concerts La Nuit sur l’étang, Éditions Prise de parole, Galerie du Nouvel-Ontario, and Salon du livre du Grand Sudbury.

 The total budget is approximately $30 million from which 100 per cent of the public funding is confirmed, as follows:

 - $5.5 million from the City of Greater Sudbury

 - $8.75 million from the provincial government

 As directed by Council, staff will work with the project proponents on a business case outlining a 2016 request for operational funding as soon as 2019.
 A decision from Council could follow in early 2019.